MKLab-ITI/multimedia-geotagging/README.md

 Multimedia Geotagging
 ======

 This repository contains the implementation of algorithms that estimate the geographic location of multimedia items based on their textual content.
-The approach is described in <a href="http://slim-sig.irisa.fr/me16proc/MediaEval_2016_paper_13.pdf">here</a> and <a href="http://link.springer.com/chapter/10.1007/978-3-319-18455-5_2">here</a>.
-It was submitted in <a href="http://www.multimediaeval.org/mediaeval2016/placing/">MediaEval Placing Task 2016</a>.
+The approach is described in the paper <a href="https://www.researchgate.net/publication/318848293_Geotagging_Text_Content_With_Language_Models_and_Feature_Mining">Geotagging Text Content With Language Models and Feature Mining</a>.